justinmerrell/mcp-mem0/README.md

 5. **Enable Connection Pre-ping**: The default `DB_POOL_PRE_PING=true` verifies connections before use, which helps detect and replace bad connections.

+**Note**: Connection pooling parameters are automatically added to your `DATABASE_URL` connection string.
+The server will log the pooling configuration being used.

 ### Common Environment Variables for Connection Issues

 ```bash